Evan-Moss/pdiot/PDIoT-notes.md

 # Introduction

-The PDIoT coursework involves using an inertial sensor to detect steps when walking.
-You will use an embedded development board to interface with an inertial sensor.
-The dev board should then communicate wirelessly with an Android app, which you will develop.
+The coursework for Principles and Design of IoT systems: from Devices to Data Analytics (PDIoT) complements the accompanying lectures by implementing an end-to-end IoT system: from a wearable application idea to a working prototype.
+You are given an inertial sensor, embedded development board and a mobile phone, and your task is to realise the wearable application as a working prototype, including developing the mobile application to interface wirelessly with the inertial sensor to stream data, implement data analytics and visualise the effects on the phone. o interface with an inertial sensor.

 The rest of this document is split into sections corresponding to each part of the practical and provides setup instructions and suggested first steps.

 # Git Repository

-This document are supporting files are available from the following GitHub repository: [https://github.com/specknet/pdiot-practical](https://github.com/specknet/pdiot-practical).
+A list of supporting files are available from the following GitHub repository: [https://github.com/specknet/pdiot-practical](https://github.com/specknet/pdiot-practical).

-You are strongly encouraged to use version control for your own work.
+You are encouraged to use version control for your own work.
 A short tutorial on Git and Github can be found [here](https://www.freecodecamp.org/news/what-is-git-and-how-to-use-it-c341b049ae61/).

 Start by cloning this repository:
 1. Open the terminal app.